jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-9. Verify that standard users cannot access the flights page by manually typing in it's URL and are returned to the 403 page.
+9. Verify that signed in standard users cannot access the flights page by manually typing in it's URL and are returned to the 403 page.

     - Outcome: Pass